norberthulaton07-byte/CCM101-nhulaton/Laboratory-04-Cloud-Native-Engineer/README.md

 containerized web server in seconds.
 Remember: A traditional system administrator manages servers, but a cloud-native engineer manages the services running on them.

+## Mission Objectives

+At the end of this laboratory activity, I should be able to:

+- Differentiate between traditional Virtual Machines (VMs) and Containers.
+- Access a Docker-enabled cloud environment using KillerCoda.
+- Execute fundamental Docker CLI (Command Line Interface) commands.
+- Pull, run, manage, and terminate a containerized application (Nginx).
+- Create professional technical documentation of container operations using Markdown.
+- Continue developing a well-organized GitHub Cloud Computing Portfolio.